shivam-sh/goose-bot/README.md

 ### General Commands
 ```
-~verify [UW-USERNAME]			// Starts the verification process and links the discord to the UW account
 ~addToChat [@USER]              // Gives the mentioned user permission to view the channel the command is sent in
 ```